 - Add the liquid ingredients to the dry ingredients and mix until just combined.
 The batter will be slightly lumpy which is good.
 If the batter feels too thick to you, add a splash of milk and mix again.

 - Choose your favorite frying pan or griddle and warm over medium heat.
-Spray pan with a little bit of canola oil or add a bit of butter to the pan.
-Once the pan is warm, use ¼ cup measuring cup to pour circles of batter onto the frying pan or griddle.
-One the middles are bubbly and the edges looks like they are beginning to cook, flip the pancakes and cook for an additional minute until cooked through.
+Spray pan with a little bit of cooking spray or add a bit of butter to the pan.
+Once the pan is warm, use ¼ cup measuring cup to pour circles of pancake batter onto the frying pan or griddle.
+Cook the pancakes on the first side for 1-2 minutes.
+Once the middles are bubbly and the edges look golden brown, flip the pancakes and cook for an additional 1-2 minutes or until cooked through.

 - Serve pancakes fresh with your favorite berries and some warm maple syrup.
 These pancakes would also be delicious with a homemade whipped cream.